hasher-hasher/resume/README.md

 > Developing and designing games for Android/Win/Mac/Linux Using Unity3D Framework.

 **Developer** - [Websis](http://websis.com.br) - April/2017 - Present
 > A huge system manager for the public service used to manage college classes and institutional information.
-Main tasks are develop smart manage solutions with excellence and build development workflow.
+Main tasks are develop smart manage solutions with excellence and build development workflow.<br>
 Stack: Django, Jquery, Bootstrap, PostgreSQL, Docker and Git.

 ## Education